Yoshi: Concept and creation

 Yoshi proved to be popular in this debut, which caused the next game in the series, Super Mario World 2: Yoshi's Island, to focus on the Yoshi species.
-Miyamoto made the idea of using Yoshi as the main character of a platforming game, with the goal of being more accessible than previous games in the Mario series.
+At Miyamoto's prompting, Hino landed on the idea of using Yoshi as the main character of a platforming game, with the goal of being more accessible than previous games in the Mario series.
 To give the gameplay a more "gentle and relaxed pacing", the levels lack time limits and feature more exploration elements than previous games; Yoshi's flutter jump also makes him easier to control in the air than Mario.
 In this game, he is responsible for Baby Mario, which leads him to Bowser's Castle, where he is reunited with Baby Luigi.
 Yoshi successfully pulls the twins together just in time to go home after beating a huge Baby Bowser.

-The version of Yoshi seen in the Super Mario Bros. film was made using a 0.91 m animatronic dinosaur.
+The version of Yoshi seen in the live-action Super Mario Bros. film was realized using a 0.91 m animatronic dinosaur.
 Yoshi was designed in the film by Dave Nelson.
 The animatronic had nearly 60 meters (200 ft) of cable and hundreds of moving parts inside of it and was controlled by nine puppeteers.
 The body was cable-controlled, while the head was radio-controlled.
 Nelson described the overall process as being "difficult."
 The creation of Yoshi was handled by a company independent from the filmmakers.
-Yoshi also belongs to the species of the same name, which is characterized by their variety of colors.

-Characteristics

-Yoshi has a variety of abilities that stand out relative to other characters in the Mario series.
-Yoshi's prehensile tongue can extend a considerable distance to eat enemies, grab distant objects, or act as a grappling hook to access otherwise out-of-reach areas.
-After eating an enemy or object, Yoshi may either spit it out as an attack, or swallow it to instantly turn it into a distinctive spotted egg; eggs can then be thrown at distant targets to collect or damage them, and depending on the game they either explode on impact or ricochet off surfaces.
-Another signature technique is the Flutter Jump, where Yoshi quickly flaps his arms and legs to slow his descent from a jump or even gain height in midair.
-Yoshi is also a noted user of the Ground Pound, which involves dropping bottom-first after a jump in order to destroy blocks or damage opponents.
-Yoshi's large nose unsurprisingly allows for the detection of hidden collectibles as well as flowers by smell and, as demonstrated in the Super Smash Bros. series, may be used as an offensive weapon.
-Yoshi can form an egg around himself, which can be used for protection as a shield against attacks or for mobility by rolling or launching himself.
-Yoshi's Final Smash in installments before Super Smash Bros.
-Ultimate had him grow wings and be able to breathe fire for a limited period of time.
-His newest Final Smash has his opponent trampled under a stampede of Yoshis.